AT-Publishing/website/0-blackfriday.md

 ## Crypto Black Friday 2019

+Black Friday 2019 falls on Friday, November 29 2019.

-**Some tools for crypto traders are offering early deals before Black Friday 2019.**
+**However, some tools for crypto traders are offering early deals before Black Friday 2019 actually comes up.**

 You can also catch a glimpse of what kind of offers we got to get ready for **Black Friday 2019**: Successful campaigns are most likely to repeat  in November 2019.